rinnz7o7/rinnz7o7/README.md

 <br>
 🥅 2022 Goals : To be a skillful developer
 <br>
-⚡ Fun fact: I love to draw and play football
+⚡ Fun fact: I love to play football

 Languages and Tools
 </br>